alphagov/govuk_publishing_components/docs/develop-component.md

 Visual regression tests are run on each pull request using a third-party tool called [Percy](https://percy.io).
 This isn't a mandatory check, so any changes that are highlighted by Percy won't prevent a pull request from being merged in.

 The screenshots are public, so they can be checked without logging in.
 A BrowserStack account is needed to approve or reject any changes.
+It's the responsibility of the person reviewing the pull request code to approve any visual changes that Percy highlights.

 The component guide also includes a visual diff tool that should make it easier to spot when you are introducing visual regressions in your components.